Radiation Therapy in India

 Usually, palliative radiation will be given alongside surgery, chemotherapy, or hormone therapy which may be more beneficial.

 7. In Non-cancerous Diseases: Radiation therapy can be used in benign or non-cancerous conditions independently as a treatment method or medicinal or surgical treatment.

 Why Avail India for Radiation Therapy?

-International patients from countries like Bangladesh, Pakistan, Africa, Middle-East, Afghanistan, Sri Lanka, etc. come to India for radiation therapy.
+International patients from countries like Bangladesh, Pakistan, Africa, Middle East, Afghanistan, Sri Lanka, etc., come to India for radiation therapy.

-Cost of radiation therapy in India is extremely reasonable as compared to other developed nations.
+The cost of radiation therapy in India is extremely reasonable as compared to other developed nations.

 Therefore, you can count on such unmatched services and avail radiation therapy in India.

 Internal Radiation Therapy allows the radiation oncologist to provide a higher dose of radiation in a smaller area.

 It uses radiation sources that are usually sealed in a small holder called an implant.